Criminal Vehicular Homicide And DWI:

 There are six levels of criminal vehicular operation (CVO).
 Only one of these is not considered a felony.
 It does depend upon the level of injury inflicted upon another and whether or not the act results in death.
 One common element, however, is that the person behind the wheel of the vehicle allegedly causes some kind of harm to another human being.
 That is why when faced with charges for this crime, you need a Minnesota DWI lawyer to work with you and stand by you every step of the way.

-It should be noted that any CVO act usually occurs in conjunction with another DWI act, which means more than one DWI charge can occur.
+It should be noted that most but not all criminal vehicular operation cases arise in conjunction with a DWI.
+So not only will one face CVO charges but they will also face DWI charges as well.
 These multiple charges can result in very severe penalties and a serious impact on the rest of your life.

 Levels Of Criminal Vehicular Operation